-In theory, this is meant to get injured worker’s the coverage they need immediately and without the lengthy and costly lawsuits.
+In theory, this is meant to get injured worker’s the coverage they need immediately and without lengthy and costly lawsuits.
 However, there are numerous problems that often arise such as settlement disputes, unfair compensation, or claim denial.
-If there is a dispute in your worker’s compensation settlement, our network of experienced Irvine workers’ compensation attorneys can help in Orange County, Los Angeles, Riverside, San Bernardino and San Diego, California.
+If there is a dispute in your worker’s compensation settlement, our network of experienced work injury attorneys in Orange County can help in Orange County, Los Angeles, Riverside, San Bernardino, and San Diego, California.

-In addition to helping solve your workers’ compensation claims, the Orange County personal injury attorneys at the Law Offices of Samer Habbas & Associates can help you determine if there are other possible remedies to your situation.
-Although you waive the right to sue your employer when you obtain workers’ compensation, if the injury was caused by a third-party there may be grounds for independent personal injury claims.
+In addition to helping solve your workers’ compensation claims, work injury attorney Orange County at the Law Offices of Samer Habbas & Associates can help you determine if there are other possible remedies to your situation.
+Although you waive the right to sue your employer when you obtain workers’ compensation, if the injury was caused by a third party there may be grounds for independent personal injury claims.

-If you have been injured at work and feel as though you are entitled to better compensation than you have received, contact the personal injury attorneys at the Law Offices of Samer Habbas & Associates.
+If you have been injured at work and feel as though you are entitled to better compensation than you have received, contact the personal injury lawyer in Irvine CA at the Law Offices of Samer Habbas & Associates.
 To learn more or to schedule a complimentary consultation with one of our attorneys, please call 949-727-9300.

 Third-Party Liability in a Work Accident

 If you are hurt at work, but it was caused by a third party other than your employer or a co-worker, you may be able to file a claim against that third party.
 These are common when your employer regularly has contractors on the site or when you are that contractor out at a job site.